 Among other changes in the terms and conditions of the offer, the government has reduced the number of issue managers from two to one.
 Further, all the road show expenses will be borne by the investment bankers.

-- Natural gas output up 5.7% in July Read more
+- Natural gas production up 6.05% in June Read more

 - Gas price pooling: call for views from stakeholders Read more

 - Falling inventory losses, increasing margins to boost profits at OMC Read more

 - India wants $300 billion in oil spending to meet growing demand Read more

 - Oil marketing firms see huge opportunity in small LPG cylinders Read more

 - India gives Iran $11 billion best offer on Farzad-B gas field Read more